How Manufacturers Can Observe National Safety Month

 - Host an event: To gain buy-in and attention, consider turning a safety class into an event.
 You can also host a separate company-wide safety event to celebrate an incident-free period or recognize employees who exemplify your safety culture.
 Other ideas include a safety trivia or quiz game, a newsletter or blog series, or a lunch and learn.

 - Recognize: Encourage employees to nominate co-workers who exemplify good safety practices or go out of their way to make sure others remain safe.
-Publicly recognize these employees at an event, on your company’s internal messaging board, on your website, or a newsletter.
+Publicly recognize these employees at an event, on your company’s internal messaging board, on your website, or in a newsletter.

 Safety and Technical Training With ATS